JakeAbbo/MAGD_151/README.md

 ##Sharks and Minos!
-The game objective is to eat as many fish as the shark within the time limit as you can.
-You also will need to satisfy the shark's hunger or it's game over!
+The game objective is to escape the mouth of all the hungry sharks!
+Once the timer runs out, you've won!
+If you're eaten, it's game over!
+Watch out.